Turnover · Retention · Labor · Operations

 What to do today #

-The order I recommend for most operations: schedule predictability first (cheap, fast), structured check-ins second (free, requires manager time), manager training third (small budget, big leverage), then retention bonuses if the budget supports it.
+The order I recommend for most operations: schedule predictability first (cheap, fast), structured check-ins second (free, requires manager time), manager training third (small budget, big payoff), then retention bonuses if the budget supports it.

 Sources: NRA 2024 Industry Factbook, HigherMe Restaurant Turnover Report, 7shifts Hourly Worker Study, Cornell Hospitality Quarterly, Gallup State of the American Workplace.